-Setting An Intention is the action of saying what you want and committing to it through the day, week and month to change your life!
-A goal is a destination that one seeks to reach, and Intention, however, is the direction.
-Do You Set Intentions Or Do You Set Goals?
-Well, really, Intentions are about directing your energy and focus on what brings you joy, rather than only worrying about whether or not you’re meeting a specific goal each day.
+Setting An Intention is a direction and action of saying what you want and committing to it through the day, week and month.
+A goal is a destination that one seeks to reach or meet in a specific time frame.
+When you go about your day, Do You Set Intentions Or Do You Set Goals?

-Intentions setting for the month (and daily) builds the habits and skills that will automatically help us achieve our goals, so maybe we should set Intentions instead?
+Purposeful Daily Conscious Intentions builds a habit and skill that will automatically help us achieve our goals, so maybe we should set Intentions instead?

-When you Set an Intention about something, your center within that moment, intentions are like the moon: vast and ever-present; Goals are like stars: small but plentiful!
+Moreover, when you Set an Intention about something, your center your mind within that moment.
+Think of Intentions like the moon, vast and ever-present, while Goals are like stars, small but plentiful!
 To compose Intentions, you need them broken down into smaller pieces of work.

 What Are Intentions?

-For example, your Intentions could be, “I can come home from work and spend time with my family instead of vegging out in front of the TV.”
+For example, your Intentions could be, “I can come home from work and spend time with my family instead of sitting comatose in front of the TV.”

 Or Intentions can also be about daily plans such as going to bed early, waking up early, cleaning the house or giving up smoking.

-Some Intentions can be about getting out of a bad habit like this Intentions could be “I will not keep calling my ex,” while another Intention might be “Reducing alcohol consumption.”
+Some Intentions can be about getting out of a bad habit like this Intentions could be “I will give my teenager some space,” while another Intention might be “Reducing alcohol consumption.”
 Intentions are all about wanting to change something in your life, whether it’s minor or major.

-Think of Intentions as an agreement with yourself that you’d set every month.
-Intentions don’t have to be big changes, but Intentions can also turn into big things if you commit to them fully and believe in them.
-Intentions are seen as promises, so whatever you promise yourself, it should matter enough to you so that when you fail, your Intentions aren’t taken lightly.
+Think of Intentions as an agreement with yourself that you set every day.
+Intentions don’t have to be significant changes, but Intentions can also turn into big things if you commit to them thoroughly and believe in them.

 What Are Goals?

-When we let go of our goals and instead focus on Intentions, we give ourselves a chance to really enjoy what we have right now, rather than only focusing on what we want next.
+If you have a lofty goal, you can get there by instead focusing on Intentions.
+We give ourselves a chance to really enjoy what we have right now, rather than only focusing on what we want next.
 Intention setting for the month is always possible!
 When you set a monthly Intention and go over it every day, you’ll notice it’s easier to be happy in your life as you carry on.

 How Do You Set An Intention?

-How you set, an Intention is straightforward.
-First, you need to ask yourself one question, Am I living life the way I want?
+How you Set An Intention is straightforward; first, you need to ask yourself the question, Am I living life the way I want?
 If the answer is no, then you are at the perfect place.
 Your next question would be, what do I want in my life?
 Then you make a list of all the things that you want.
 Once you have your list, go over it and find the believable and most likely attainable things for you.

 An Intention Example